Understanding Feline Stress Triggers

 But it’s not just about change, odors and sounds play a massive role too.
 Cats have an acute sense of smell and hearing, so the scent of unfamiliar animals or the sound of fireworks can send them into a furry tizzy.
 Consider about it – your home is their kingdom.
 Anything unfamiliar encroaching on their territory can be seen as a threat.
 Imagine how you’d feel with strangers parading through your living room unannounced!

 Finally, loneliness can be a silent stressor for cats.
 Yes, they have a rep for being independent, but they also form deep bonds with us.
 When we’re away for too long, they miss the interaction and can become stressed.
-On the flip side, too much attention when they’re not in the mood can also lead to tension – it is all about striking that delicate balance.
+On the flip side, too much attention when they’re not in the mood can also lead to tension – it’s all about striking that delicate balance.

 Understanding these common triggers will keep you one step ahead in preserving your kitty’s zen.
 Keep an eye out for signs like over-grooming or uncharacteristic aggression, which are telltale signs that your cat might be feeling the pressure.
-Remember, it’s all about knowing what flips your cat’s stress switch and how to dial it back down to blissful purring.
+Remember, it is all about knowing what flips your cat’s stress switch and how to dial it back down to blissful purring.

 Preparing Your Home for a Smooth Departure